-- ICBA supports consumer choice in payment card offerings through enhanced transparency, education and fairness; however, ICBA opposes any efforts to create a disclosure regime that would have the effect of limiting choices for consumers across the socio-economic spectrum, or subjecting community banks to legal and compliance scrutiny.
+- ICBA supports consumer choice in payment card offerings through enhanced transparency, education and fairness.
+However, ICBA opposes any efforts to create a disclosure regime that would have the effect of limiting choices for consumers across the socio-economic spectrum or subjecting community banks to legal and compliance scrutiny.

 Congress and the federal agencies must exercise caution in ensuring that efforts to establish and maintain an environment protecting consumers from unfair, deceptive, or abusive acts or practices does not unnecessarily impede community banks’ ability to respond flexibly to changing markets and consumer needs.
 A well-informed consumer can shop with his or her feet, a free-market factor that benefits community banks that thrive on successful relationship banking.

 Re-engineering a payments system is not easy task as there are many players that need to collaborate, from the card networks and processors to the bank issuers and merchants.
-ICBA is participating actively in this migration by conveying the community bank perspective to all stakeholders and communicating the implications of these changes to community banks and their customers.
+ICBA is participating in this migration by conveying the community bank perspective to all stakeholders and communicating the implications of these changes to community banks and their customers.

-Additionally, merchants are vigorously pursuing various legislative strategies to further shift their payment card interchange costs to consumers, and are likely to continue to push Congress to regulate credit card interchange fees and further weaken payment network rules in the future ICBA remains actively engaged in the legislative, regulatory and judicial processes and continues to work to roll back the damaging effects of the Durbin Amendment as well as preventing large retailers from further damaging the electronic payments system.
+Additionally, merchants are vigorously pursuing various legislative strategies to further shift their payment card interchange costs to consumers, and are likely to continue to push Congress to regulate credit card interchange fees and further weaken payment network rules in the future.
+ICBA remains actively engaged in the legislative, regulatory and judicial processes and continues to work to roll back the damaging effects of the Durbin Amendment as well as prevent large retailers from further damaging the electronic payments system.

 Staff Contacts: Cary Whaley, Aaron Stetter and Rhonda Thomas-Whitley